The following is about Husky Palace, our beliefs and goals:

 The Frist Family in Anderson, SC (Original Family):

 This family started to breed Siberian Huskies in 2005 and Doberman Pinschers in 2010.
 This family moved to SC in 2003 where one of their brothers had Siberian Huskies.
 They were more than happy to help him take care of his dogs when he had to leave home for some business trips.
 After doing this for a month or so this family got attached to Siberian Huskies.
 Their personalities.
 How active they were.
-Since the children play with them all day long every day.
+Since the children play with them all day long.
 They love the idea how the children had dogs that were considered as brothers and sisters.
 They soon started thinking about breeding them.
 Since they wanted people to fall in love with this breed as much as their family did.
 So they started doing extensive research where they will take days on the internet and reading books to learn everything about the breed and dogs in general.
 After the extensive research on the breed and how to properly breed dogs, they started breeding in 2005.

 They soon thought about getting a breed that will protect the property, house, family, and pets.
 They once again turned to the internet and books to do extensive research on a breed that meets these needs.
 They came across the Doberman Pinscher breed.
 Then they proceeded to get a puppy.
 A 4-month-old Blue/rust male that they named Cosmo.
 They fell in love with this boy and the breed.
 (Italy says that the Doberman Pinscher is her favorite breed).
 They then got an 8 week old Red/rust female named Katniss.
 With these two they started breeding Doberman Pinschers as well in 2010.

 In the beginning, they will provide the new owners with a pack of papers about the breed and dogs in general.
 Then in 2015, they decided to launch a website with all the information.
-So not only will they provide people the joy when they get a puppy from them they can also provide the general public about this breeds.
+So not only will they provide people the joy when they get a puppy from them they can also provide the general public information about these breeds.
 That is when they launched Husky Palace.

 The Second Family in Anderson, SC:

 This family started breeding Siberian Huskies in 2010.
 They got a red/white male Siberian Husky puppy in 2008 named Blaze.
 Soon after this puppy, they got Shakira, a black/white female.
 They decided to breed them once since they also love the breed and their child love them as well!
-So 2010 they had their first litter.
+So in 2010, they had their first litter.
 They fell in love with breeding.
 Since they love the idea of finding them homes and seeing them grow.
 Additionally, the child loves seeing puppies around the house.
 So it was a win-win for everyone.
 After this so call one time to breed their two beloved pets they decided to become Siberian Husky breeders.

 Family in Charlotte, NC:

 Additionally, when they visit Mexico they will dedicate most of their time rescuing the strays there.
 They will take them back to their house (in Mexico), feed them, show them what love is, and take them to their trusted vet to ensure they become healthy soon.
-Once they felt like the puppy/dog was ready for a home they will find a forever home.
+Once they felt like the puppy/dog was ready they will find a forever home.

 So they might just started breeding, however, they have the other two families knowledge being passed down to them and the love of dogs that are helping them become one of the best Siberian Husky breeders.